iboutsikas/iboutsikas.github.io/docs/6.2.0/build.md

     $ JEKYLL_ENV=production bundle exec jekyll build

-This will generate the finished static files in `_site` which can be deployed using the methods outlined in the [Jekyll Documentation][deploy].
+This will generate the finished static files in `_site`, which can be deployed using the methods outlined in the [Jekyll Documentation][deploy].

 ### With latent semantic analysis
 By default, related posts are simply the most recent posts.
-Hydejack modifies this a bit, by showing the most recent posts of the same category/tag.
+Hydejack modifies this a bit, by showing the most recent posts of the same category or tag.
 However, the results are still pretty "unrelated".
-To provide better results, Jekyll supports [latent semantic analysis](https://en.wikipedia.org/wiki/Latent_semantic_analysis) via [`classifier-reborn`](http://www.classifier-reborn.com/)'s [Latent Semantic Indexer](http://www.classifier-reborn.com/lsi) (LSI).
+To provide better results, Jekyll supports [latent semantic analysis](https://en.wikipedia.org/wiki/Latent_semantic_analysis) via [`classifier-reborn`](http://www.classifier-reborn.com/)'s [Latent Semantic Indexer](http://www.classifier-reborn.com/lsi).

 To use the LSI, you first have to disable Hydejack's default behaviour, by setting `use_lsi: true` in `_config.yml`